serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/deepface-wrapped-models.png" width="95%" height="95%"></p>

 FaceNet, VGG-Face, ArcFace and Dlib are [overperforming](https://youtu.be/i_MOwvhbLdI) ones based on experiments.
-You can find the scores of those models on both [Labeled Faces in the Wild](https://sefiks.com/2020/08/27/labeled-faces-in-the-wild-for-face-recognition/) and YouTube Faces in the Wild data sets declared by its creators.
+You can find out the scores of those models below on both [Labeled Faces in the Wild](https://sefiks.com/2020/08/27/labeled-faces-in-the-wild-for-face-recognition/) and YouTube Faces in the Wild data sets declared by its creators.

 | Model | LFW Score | YTF Score |
 | ---   | --- | --- |